 Temporary Event Notices

-Temporary Event Notices replace the existing Occasional Permissions and Occasional Licences systems from November 2005 and relate to temporary events with less than 500 attendees where licensable activities are planned to take place during a period not exceeding 168 hours and a premises licence is not held or does not cover the period requested by the Temporary Event Notice.
+Temporary Event Notices can be used to allow the sale of alcohol and/or provision of regulated entertainment and/or provision of late night refreshment for small scale one-off events, known as temporary events with no more than 499 people (including staff), where licensable activities are planned to take place for a period of up to a maximum of 168 hours, and where a premises licence is not held or does not cover the period requested by the Temporary Event Notice.

 Who can apply?

-You are strongly recommended to contact us at an early stage before a formal application is made.
+It is strongly recommended to contact us at an early stage.
 This is particularly important where it is proposed to hold a major event.
 Early consideration will enable responsible authorities to consider and discuss with organisers their plans and avoid potential representations.

 A Notice must include a statement on the following matters:

-The times during that period the activities will take place
+- The times during that period, that the activities will take place

-The maximum number of persons (not exceeding 500) who will attend at any one time
+- The maximum number of persons (not exceeding 499 including staff) who will attend at any one time

 Other items as may be specified by the Secretary of State